A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: Simulation studies

-Using simulated microbiome datasets with different sparsity levels, we investigated the effectiveness of the proposed ZIBNP method, making comparisons with some existing statistical methods with available R packages that are capable of detecting DA taxa in the presence of covariates.
+We investigated the accuracy of the proposed ZIBNP approach using artificial microbiome datasets with different sparsity levels.
+For comparison, we analyzed the data using existing statistical methods with available R packages capable of detecting DA taxa in the presence of covariates.

-\paragraph*{Data generation} For $ n=100$ subjects belonging to $K=2$ groups, we generated abundance matrix $\boldsymbol{Z}$ for $p=1,002$ taxa, with taxon 1 as the artificial reference taxon whose abundance counts, $Z_{i1},\ldots,Z_{100,1}$, were all equal to $1$.
-The following steps, which differ in several important aspects from the ZIBNP model, were implemented to generate the artificial datasets.
-For each of the four sparsity levels regulated by simulation parameter~$\lambda_0$ in Step \ref{lambda_0} below, we independently generated $25$ datasets as follows:
+\paragraph*{Data generation} \quad The following steps, which differ in several important aspects from the ZIBNP model, were used to generate the artificial datasets.
+For $ n=100$ subjects belonging to $K=2$ groups, we generated abundance matrix $\mathbf{Z}$ for $p=1,000$ taxa, with taxon 1 constituting an artificial reference cluster with unit abundance counts.
+For four sparsity levels modulated by a simulation parameter~$\lambda_0$ in Step \ref{lambda_0} below, we independently generated $25$ datasets as follows:

-\begin{enumerate}[itemsep=5pt,parsep=5pt,label=(\alph*)] \item \textbf{Covariates} \quad We used the covariates from a publicly available oral microbiome dataset \cite{Burcham2020} consisting of adults and children as the subject groups.
-We selected $T=4$ covariates, namely, three binary covariates (antibiotics taken during the last 6 months, brush teeth daily, and sex) and one continuous covariate (BMI).
-Randomly sampling the covariates of $50$ subjects from this real dataset, we repeated the \textit{same} set of covariates in adults and children to obtain the covariate matrix, $\boldsymbol{X}$, of dimension $100$ by $4$.
-More formally, if $\boldsymbol{X}^{(0)}$ denotes the $50 \times 4$ covariate matrix sampled from the real oral microbiome dataset, then
+\begin{enumerate}[itemsep=5pt,parsep=5pt,label=(\alph*)] \item \textbf{Covariates} \quad We used the actual covariates of a publicly available oral microbiome dataset \citep{Burcham2020} consisting of adults and children as the subject groups.
+We selected $T=4$ covariates, namely, three binary covariates (indicators of antibiotics intake during the last 6 months, adequate brushing habits, and sex) and one continuous covariate (BMI).
+Randomly sampling the covariates of $50$ subjects, we replicated the \textit{same} covariates in adults and children to obtain the covariate matrix, $\mathbf{X}$, of dimension $100$ by $4$, of the artificial dataset.
+That is, if $\mathbf{X}^{(0)}$ denotes the $50 \times 4$ covariate matrix randomly sampled from the oral microbiome dataset, then

-where the first 50 subjects represent adults, and the remaining 50 subjects represent children.
-Although unnecessary for the analysis, this structure is helpful in informally validating the DA and non-DA taxa detected by a statistical method, as discussed later.
+where the first 50 subjects represent adults and the remaining 50 subjects represent children in the artificial dataset.
+Although unnecessary for the downstream analysis, this structure helps informally validate the detected DA taxa, as discussed later.